IRHPC/irhpc.github.io/docs/elja/01_bash.md

 | `rmdir dir/`     | Removes an **empty** directory                                  |
 | `-r`             | The `-r` flag will allow `cp` and `rm` to work with directories |

-A comprehensive list of commands, tips and tricks can be found elsewhere.
+Some additional useful commands can be found [here](https://www.educative.io/blog/bash-shell-command-cheat-sheet).

 ## Editing files